RobertL31/fuddly/docs/source/tutorial.rst

    >> send_loop 5 ZIP(determinist=True) tWALK

-We use for this example, the generic stateful disruptor ``tWALK`` whose purpose is to simply walk through the data model.
-Note that disruptors are chainable, each one consuming what comes from the left.
+We use for this example, the generic stateful operator ``tWALK`` whose purpose is to simply walk through the data model.
+Note that operators are chainable, each one consuming what comes from the left.

 .. seealso:: Refer to :ref:`tuto:dmaker-chain` for details on data makers chains.

-Note that if you want to send data indefinitely until the generator exhausts (in our case ``ZIP``) or a stateful disruptor (in our case ``tWALK``) of the chain exhausts you should use ``-1`` as the number of iteration.
+Note that if you want to send data indefinitely until the generator exhausts (in our case ``ZIP``) or a stateful operator (in our case ``tWALK``) of the chain exhausts you should use ``-1`` as the number of iteration.
 In our case it means issuing the following command::

    >> send_loop -1 ZIP(determinist=True) tWALK